Fixed detachable provisional – Lab does it

 - When all abutments locked in, unscrew and remove prosthesis

 - Extra-orally fill voids.
 Trim excess.
 Ensure buccal flange and palatal removed to appropriate level.
-Pressure pot and final polish
+Pressure pot, place protection analogs, and final polish

 - Place lab analogs in prosthesis and seat in small amount of quick set stone.
 Like photo below.
 Redundant to steps 4-6.